sebastiangreger/kirby3-commentions/README.md

 #### Comment fields

 By default, only an optional name field and a textarea for the comment are shown in the form rendered with the `commentions('form')` helper.
-This setting can be used to add or remove fields from the comment form (it only renders the fields present in this array - the options are `name`, `email`, and `website` - as long with the obligatory  `text` field).
+This setting can be used to add or remove fields from the comment form (it only renders the fields present in this array - the options are `name`, `email`, and `website` - along with the obligatory `text` field).

 To reduce the form fields to the `text` field only (not even requiring an optional name):